Sector Innovation and Development

 - representation or management services for a stable roster of 3 or more Canadian artists, groups or organizations

-- production services for a number of Canadian artists, groups or organizations
+- production, management and platform services for a number of Canadian artists, groups or organizations

 - publishing critical and interpretive magazines that support 1 or more artistic practice

 - developing new approaches to organizational models and management practices

 - opportunities for shared learning and networking, resource exchange or other forms of collaboration (including mentorship programs)

 - implementing and adapting to new technologies

 - organizations not presently receiving core funding and that have been validated as belonging to a designated priority group can apply for organizational capacity-building projects.
 The designated priority groups include applicants from culturally diverse, Deaf and disability, official language minority, and Indigenous communities.

 Activities must have an impact in the arts sector beyond a personal gain or benefit to your group or organization.
 Designated priority applicants applying for organizational capacity-building projects do not have to demonstrate this larger impact.